CopterExpress/clover/docs/en/leds.md

 * control individual LED colors (low-level control);
 * configure the strip to display flight events.

 > **Caution** LED strip can consume a lot of power!
-Powering it from a Raspyerry Pi may overload the computer's power circuitry.
+Powering it from a Raspberry Pi may overload the computer's power circuitry.
 Consider using a separate BEC as a power source.

 ## High-level control